The Tree of Life (film): Theatrical Edition

+Mr. O'Brien's plant shuts down, forcing the family to relocate.
+Before leaving the house for the last time, Mr. O'Brien has a moment of self-reflection.
+He asks Jack to forgive him for his harshness, and tries to conciliate Jack by telling him that he takes after his mother.
+However, Jack insists that he better resembles his father.

-As Jack leaves work, he rides the elevator up, envisioning following a young girl across rocky terrain.
-As he walks through a wooden door frame erected on the rocks, he sees a view of the far distant future in which the Sun expands into a red giant, engulfing Earth and then shrinking into a white dwarf.
-After emerging from rustic doors, Jack follows the girl, then a young version of himself, across surreal landscapes.
+Returning to 2010, Jack has a vision of a young girl, accompanied by himself as a child, walking across desolate terrain.
+He walks through a wooden door frame and sees a view of the far distant future in which the Sun expands into a red giant, engulfing Earth and then shrinking into a white dwarf.
 The dead return to life and gather at the seaside, where Jack is reunited with his family and all those who populate his memory.
-Jack meets his brothers and brings R.L. to his parents, who bids goodbye as he steps out of a home into a vast expanse.
+Jack meets his brothers and brings R.L. to his parents, who embrace him as a long-lost son.
 Accompanied by two girls in white, Mrs. O'Brien gracefully whispers, "I give him to you.
 I give you my son."

-Jack's vision ends and he leaves the building, smiling and feeling tranquil.
-The film ends as the mysterious light continues to flicker in the darkness.
+Jack's vision ends and he leaves his office, smiling contentedly.
+The mysterious light continues flickering in the darkness.

+Extended Edition

+Malick released an extended version of the film in September 2018, which incorporates unused footage from the original film shoot.
+Although Malick maintains that the theatrical edition is the official director's cut, the extended version expands on the character of Mr. O'Brien and broadly questions Mrs. O'Brien's either-or distinction between nature and grace.